File An EU-U.S. Privacy Shield or Swiss-U.S. Privacy Shield Claim with JAMS

-If (1) your personal data was collected in a European Union (EU) / European Economic Area (EEA) member country and / or Switzerland, and (2) you believe you have a claim concerning the collection, use, and retention of your personal data by an organization in the United States that has chosen JAMS to be its Alternative Dispute Resolution (ADR) provider for disputes under the EU-U.S. Privacy Shield Framework and / or the U.S.-Swiss Safe Harbor Framework and / or the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce, whichever applies, then you may contact JAMS to begin the process of opening a Safe Harbor case.
+If (1) your personal data was collected in a European Union (EU) / European Economic Area (EEA) member country and / or Switzerland, and (2) you believe you have a claim concerning the collection, use, and retention of your personal data by an organization in the United States that has chosen JAMS to be its Alternative Dispute Resolution (ADR) provider for disputes under the EU-U.S. Privacy Shield Framework and / or the Swiss-U.S. Privacy Shield Program, Swiss Safe Harbor Framework and / or the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce, whichever applies, then you may contact JAMS to begin the process of opening a Data Privacy case.
 Your case must address an alleged breach of one or more of the Privacy Shield Principles or Safe Harbor Privacy Principles.

 EU-U.S. Privacy Shield Principles

 The Privacy Shield Principles include seven Privacy Principles, agreed to by the U.S. Department of Commerce and the European Commission, regarding the processing of personal data of EU citizens and residents under the EU-U.S. Privacy Shield Framework.
 These principles are contained in the document titled “ANNEXES to the Commission Implementing Decision pursuant to Directive 95/46/EC of the European Parliament and of the Council on the adequacy of the protection provided by the EU-U.S. Privacy Shield."

 If your organization processes any personal data received from European Union and EEA countries, participating organizations in the United States must first self-certify that they comply with the seven Privacy Shield Principles:

 - Recourse, Enforcement and Liability

 These seven principles, as well as the Supplemental Principles are detailed by the U.S. Department of Commerce.